 4) Learn your options.

 FastPath Home Buyers is here to help you avoid foreclosure.
-Here at FastPath, we buy houses with cash.
+Here at FastPath, we buy houses for cash in Minneapolis.
 We can help you sell your house during foreclosure in order to avoid it.
 We could even help with rent-back situations so you can (potentially) continue living in your home.
 There are many more options that we can provide you with.
 Contact Us Today!

 The banks involved don’t want your property.
 They want money, and what you say matters a lot.
 You can slow down or stop the foreclosure process if you take the appropriate action.
 Open a line of communication between yourself and your bank.
 This might allow you to be able to set up alternative arrangements to pay back your debt before foreclosure comes knocking down your door.